nprze/reflect/README.md

 ## author notes

-- currently reflect has memory leaks (408bytes), which I can't seem to fix
+- currently reflect has memory leaks (~10), which I can't seem to fix (WASAPI and Vulkan)
 - in case of bugs feel free to drop an issue